mamaminikit/3-2-DesignPatterns-CustomerMailApplication/README.md

 # 3-2-DesignPatterns-OOP
-- Start OOP with aggregation and dependency relationship
+- Start OOP with aggregation and dependency relationship.
+And there is abstract class

 ### 👯‍ Relationship 👯
 ```